topranks/homerlabs/README.md

 Specific images can be aliased to the required names with something like `docker tag vrnetlab/vr-vmx:21.2R1.10 vrnetlab/vr-vmx:latest`

+### Scripts

+Helper scripts are included with some of the labs to run after node deployment.
+These are most used to add the minimum config allowing us to connect using homer.

 ### Resources

 Many of the labs are resource-heavy, given the number of VMs in total that are spun up.
+Depeneding on the lab up to 64GB of RAM may be needed.

 ### Installation